Budibase/website/content/blog/data/data-sources.md

 Often, you’ll rely on some combination of these.
 For example, you might need to build an inventory management tool, after moving to a new SaaS ecommerce platform.

 In this case, you’d want to migrate your legacy data from your old IMS, to bring it forward to your new system.
-You’d then use your ecommerce platorm’s API or webhooks to populate your IMS with new data, to fulfil orders.
+You’d then use your ecommerce platform's API or webhooks to populate your IMS with new data, to fulfill orders.

 ### Data storage